ros2/common_interfaces/trajectory_msgs/QUALITY_DECLARATION.md

 ### ABI Stability Within a Released ROS Distribution [1.v]/[1.vi]

-`trajectory_msgs` does not contain any c or c++ code and therefore will not affect ABI stability.
+`trajectory_msgs` does not contain any C or C++ code and therefore will not affect ABI stability.

 ## Change Control Process [2]